cloudflare/workers-docs/reference/glossary.md

 # Glossary

 ## Runtime
-The Workers Runtime is the V8 environment in which your code runs on Cloudflare's Edge Network.
-Each machine in the network runs its own instance of the runtime, and each runtime instance manages many V8 isolates, each of which contains a single app handling requests for that machine.
+The Workers Runtime is the environment in which your code runs on Cloudflare's Edge Network.
+Each machine in the network runs its own instance of the runtime, and each runtime instance manages many isolated environments, each of which contains a single app handling requests for that machine.
 Read more about [How Workers Work](TODO: link to reference overview).

 ## Script
 A script is the bundle of the JavaScript code that makes up the logic of your app, as well as the Bindings that should ship with it.